 Step 4: Make the Candy Covering

-Mix together the sugar, corn syrup, and water in a medium saucepan over medium heat.
-Bring the ingredients to a boil and cook the mixture until a candy thermometer reads 300 degrees Fahrenheit.
+Mix the sugar, corn syrup, and water in a medium saucepan over medium heat.
+Bring the ingredients to a boil and cook until a candy thermometer reads 300 degrees Fahrenheit.
 This is the hard crack stage and it will likely take several minutes to get to this point.

 Remove the candy from the heat and add your food coloring.
 Mix to fully incorporate the food coloring in.